wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-teams-phone-system/includes/2-configure-emergency-calling-plans.md

 If it can't be found, you can also toggle to input addresses manually by following these steps:

-- Navigate to the Microsoft Teams admin center at [https://admin.teams.microsoft.com](https://admin.teams.microsoft.com/).
+1. Navigate to the Microsoft Teams admin center at [https://admin.teams.microsoft.com](https://admin.teams.microsoft.com/).

-- Select **Locations** and **Emergency addresses**.
+1. Select **Locations** and **Emergency addresses**.

-- Select **Add** to create a new entry.
+1. Select **Add** to create a new entry.

-- Enter the following information for the new address:
+1. Enter the following information for the new address:

-- **Country or region** – The region of the new emergency address
+    1. **Country or region** – The region of the new emergency address

-- **Input address manually** – On, to look up insert the address manually
+    1. **Input address manually** – On, to look up insert the address manually

-- **House number/name** - The address of office/site
+    1. **House number/name** 1.
+The address of office/site

-- **Street name** – The address of office/site
+    1. **Street name** – The address of office/site

-- **City/town** - The address of office/site
+    1. **City/town** 1.
+The address of office/site

-- **Postal code** - The address of office/site
+    1. **Postal code** 1.
+The address of office/site

-- **Latitude** – latitude coordinates
+    1. **Latitude** – latitude coordinates

-- **Longitude** - longitude coordinates
+    1. **Longitude** 1. longitude coordinates

-- **Organization name** – Organization name is your organization name.
+    1. **Organization name** – Organization name is your organization name.
 It will be prepopulated with the tenant organization name

-- **ELIN** - Session Border Controllers (SBCs) can include Emergency Location Identification Number (ELIN) records.
+    1. **ELIN** - Session Border Controllers (SBCs) can include Emergency Location Identification Number (ELIN) records.
 These are only relevant to Direct Routing and do not apply to Calling Plans or Operator Connect.
 This field can be left blank.

-- Select **Save** to finish creation.
+1. Select **Save** to finish creation.

 > [!TIP]
-> Tip: When inputting an address manually, you should include Latitude and Longitude, if you do not know these, input the address into Bing maps, and when the location comes up on the map, right select the location to see the Latitude and Longitude.
+> When inputting an address manually, you should include Latitude and Longitude, if you do not know these, input the address into Bing maps, and when the location comes up on the map, right select the location to see the Latitude and Longitude.

 After performing the described steps, you have added an emergency calling address.
 Once added, the address it will show in the list.
 Usually addresses will show as Validated straight away, but sometimes Microsoft may need to manually validate the address.
 Once Validated, addresses can be used.